WHAT IS EDUCATION LAW?

 Although many new law students assume that practicing in education law means representing students and parents, the reality is that the practice includes a variety of clients and a multitude of interests.
 Potential clients include universities, primary and secondary schools and school boards, state and local governments, teachers and administrators, unions, students and parents, among others.

 On the regulatory side, those with an interest in legislation and administrative law can find numerous practice opportunities.
-Legislation and policy relating to school funding, special education, student achievement, school choice, racial equality, teacher pensions, and other topics present varied opportunities for advocacy.
+Legislation and policy relating to school funding, special education, student achievement, school choice, civil rights, teacher performance, and other topics present varied opportunities for advocacy.

 Transactional practice opportunities are also in abundance.
 Real estate contracts, employment and union negotiations, and other contractual relationships form a core component of any educational system.